-"A few days ago, a friend sent me the UWC pledge.
+"A few days ago, a friend sent me the UWC Pledge.
 When I signed the document, I had a big smile on my face.
-I was thinking that, even if there was no such thing as the UWC pledge, I would not forgive myself if I don't give something back to the movement at some point in my life.
+I was thinking that, even if there was no such thing as the UWC Pledge, I would not forgive myself if I don't give something back to the movement at some point in my life.
 I mean, UWC has given me everything.
 It started as an educational opportunity but ended up giving me the opportunity of a lifetime.
+This is not only a community that takes care of you for two years.
+This is a community whose commitment to their students does not have a finish line.
 It gave me an amazing experience, a better future, friends, family...UWC gave me a home.

 The Generational Circle was introduced in the UWC Pledge’s first year by stakeholders across the UWC movement.
 It refers to the generous circle of donors who agreed to match the percentage of students who participated in the UWC Pledge with donations towards a full UWC Refugee Initiative scholarship.

 The 76% participation rate in the 2019 UWC Pledge has meant that the class of 2019 succeeded in unlocking a full UWC scholarship for a future student from a refugee, displaced or persecuted background.
 This student has now started their UWC journey at UWC Thailand.